-Gas vs diesel RV: which one is better?
-There’s a been long standing disagreement between those who believe gas-powered RVs are superior and those who favor diesel.
-10-15 years ago, it wasn’t really worth the added expense to invest in diesel unless you were partaking in a very specific type of travel.
+When it comes to gas vs. diesel, which one is better?
+There’s a been long-standing disagreement between those who believe gas-powered RVs are superior and those who favor diesel.
+About 10 or 15 years ago, it wasn’t really worth the added expense to invest in diesel unless you were partaking in a very specific type of travel.
 Towing a trailer through mountainous terrain, for instance, would be good cause for the upgrade to diesel.
-Harder work requires more torque, this is true, and gas-powered RVs simply did not have sufficient torque to get the job done.
+Harder work requires more torque, and gas-powered RVs simply did not have sufficient torque to get the job done.

 Within the past decade, however, the gap between diesel and gas capabilities has narrowed, which means the debate has only intensified.
 Whichever side of the gas vs diesel RV debate you represent likely depends upon several unique factors.
 Means of use, specific capabilities and cost are chief among them.
 In this lesson, we teach you about the most important factors, and discuss some of the distinguishing characteristics of gas- and diesel-powered units that should sway you in one direction or the other.

 Making the Choice: Gas vs Diesel RV

 To help you pick a side in this great debate of gas vs diesel RV, our in-house RV expert Dave Solberg compares the capabilities of each type of RV and highlights some of the downsides that might persuade you.
 He begins by talking a bit about the standard gas option, which is typically mounted on a Ford Triton V10 chassis, operating at 362 horsepower, and then fills you in on the most common diesel models.